 User‑Friendly Experience

 No more clunky VPN prompts or slow tunnels.
 SASE’s intelligent routing and local breakouts keep apps running smoothly.
-Employees enjoy fast, seamless access to cloud services and collaboration tools, which boosts productivity and reduces frustration over remote and hybrid work security measures.
+Employees enjoy fast, seamless access to cloud services and collaboration tools, which boosts productivity and reduces frustration over modern work security measures.

 Improved Visibility and Control